Sazzad-Saju/Mail_from_googleSpreadSheets/README.md

 - Google allows 100 emails a day per Gmail A/C
 - Use multiple A/C to send if you have more than 100 mails
 - Format spreadsheet just like the MassMail.xlsx or change the code to work for you
+- Google block this unrecognized app while running for the first time, give it permission